 Custodian.
-State Street Bank and Trust Company, One Congress Street, Suite 1 Boston, MA 02114, serves as the Fund's custodian.
-The custodian is responsible for maintaining the Fund's assets, keeping all necessary accounts and records of Fund assets, and appointing any foreign subcustodians or foreign securities depositories.
+State Street Bank and Trust Company, One Congress Street, Suite 1, Boston, MA 02114, serves as the Fund's custodian.
+The custodian is responsible for maintaining the Fund's assets, keeping all necessary accounts and records of the Fund's assets, and appointing any foreign subcustodians or foreign securities depositories.